kidscancode/godot_recipes/src-4/content/audio/audio_manager.md

 We'll solve this problem with a node that is available from anywhere in the SceneTree.
 This node manages a set of {{< gd-icon AudioStreamPlayer >}}`AudioStreamPlayer` nodes and a queue of sound streams to play.

-Create a new script in the script editor.
+Create a new script in the script editor:

 ```gdscript
 extends Node